Things to have on hand in case of emergency

 The American Red Cross recommends storing at least one gallon of water per person, per day.
-The organization suggests having at least a three-day supply for an evacuation and a two-week supply for your home.
-The water may be needed for drinking as well as sanitation, Ready.gov says.
+It's a good idea to have at least a three-day supply for an evacuation and a two-week supply for your home.
+The water may be needed for drinking as well as sanitation, according to Ready.gov.

-Keep enough nonperishable food for at least three days in your kit, Ready.gov advises.
-Look for foods that are simple to prepare, such as cans of soup and powdered milk, the Centers for Disease Control and Prevention (CDC) suggests.
-And don’t forget to include a manual can opener, the CDC says.
+Keep enough nonperishable food for at least three days in your kit, says Ready.gov.
+Look for foods that can be stored for long periods of time and are simple to prepare, such as canned foods and dry mixes, the Centers for Disease Control and Prevention suggests.
+Ready.gov recommends including foods like dried cereal, protein or fruit bars, canned fruits and vegetables and other high-energy foods.
+Also, remember to include a can opener.

 A number of other items may come in handy in the event of an emergency.
 These are some of the supplies the Red Cross suggests including in your emergency kit: